microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Setting up the SSH Agent

-If you are connecting to a SSH host using a key with a passphrase, you should ensure that the [SSH Agent](https://www.ssh.com/ssh/agent) is running.
+If you are connecting to an SSH host using a key with a passphrase, you should ensure that the [SSH Agent](https://www.ssh.com/ssh/agent) is running.
 VS Code will automatically add your key to the agent so you don't have to enter your passphrase every time you open a remote VS Code window.

 To verify that the agent is running and is reachable from VS Code's environment, run `ssh-add -l` in the terminal of a local VS Code window.
 You should see a listing of the keys in the agent (or a message that it has no keys).
 If the agent is not running, follow these instructions to start it.
 After starting the agent, be sure to restart VS Code.